martipons9/HWTAI/README.md

 ---

 ## **Overview**
-This repository contains all scripts and materials used to compute the HWTAI performance score (IR score) and to conduct the instrument’s reliability and construct validity analyses.
+This repository contains all scripts and materials used to compute the HWTAI performance score (PI score) and to conduct the instrument’s reliability and construct validity analyses.

 Two independent R scripts are provided:

-- **01_compute_IR.R** → Computes the IR score from raw observation data
+- **01_compute_PI.R** → Computes the PI score from raw observation data
 - **02_reliability_validity_analysis.R** → Performs test–retest, intra-observer, inter-observer reliability, and construct validity

 A template Excel file (**hwtai_data.xlsx**) is included so that users can input their own observational data.